 Judging the A6000 by its size, you could make the mistake of not taking it seriously, at only 120 x 66.9 x 45.1mm, it’s only slightly larger than the pocket-sized but highly capable Panasonic Lumix DMC-TZ60, but it’s a different class of camera entirely.
 Dual dial and wheel control, plus six customisable buttons make it possible to tailor your shooting experience to your needs, this will appeal particularly to the advanced enthusiast photographer.

-Sony have also redesigned and simplified their menus to be uniform across all of their current cameras, the new look is very straightforward and makes the system user friendly and slick.
+Sony has also redesigned and simplified their menus to be uniform across all of their current cameras, the new look is very straightforward and makes the system user-friendly and slick.

 The Bionz-X processor is helping Sony’s latest range of cameras squeeze some excellent performance from technologies that have already proven solid and popular in its NEX range.
 As a result the familiar feeling Sony A6000 feels like a souped-up NEX-6 with improved handling.
 But with the addition of extra processing power and impressive video features, many people will find themselves considering this new camera, even previous NEX owners will now have a good reason to consider upgrading.